Saturday, January 23, 2010

 Fading recess or a charming enclave.

-In the cuboid, time looks
+In the cuboid, time loops

 Trapped in a jungle in existence no more